Waren (Müritz): First records and name

 Waren (along with Gnoien, Bützow and several other settlements that cannot be placed) was mentioned as early as 150 A.D. by the Alexandrine geographer, Claudius Ptolemy, (as Virunum) and is thus one of the first places on the territory of the modern-day state of Mecklenburg-Western Pomerania to be recorded.
+As such, it is featured as a settlement of the Rugii in the historical strategy game Total War: Rome II (as Virunium).

 The name of the town could be derived from the Slavic language and mean place of crows or ravens.

 Its name may also come from the Germanic tribe of Warini.
 The name was formerly spelt Wahren, Warne or, in Latin, Warnae.
 In 1914 the place was given the official name Waren (Müritz) (Müritz, the name of the lake, comes from the Wend word Morcze = German: Meer = "sea").

 Middle Ages

 The medieval town was founded around 1260 on the trade route from Stargard Land to Wismar near a castle and a Slavic village by settlers from Westphalia.
 The original town sprang up around St. George's Church, on the Old Market (Alter Markt) in the Old Town (Altstadt).
 St. George's was first mentioned in 1273.
 On Alter Markt (today: Alter Markt 14) was the first town hall.
 A little later the New Town (Neustadt) was founded around St. Mary's Church, which was merged in 1325 with the Old Town.
 Its new centre was New Market (Neue Markt), which joined the Old and New Towns.
 A town wall ran around the town.

 In 1292 Waren was described for the first time as civitas (which meant it now had town rights) and from 1331 as oppidum (small town).
 In 1306 the town was given fishing rights on Lake Müritz.

 From 1347 to 1425 Waren was the Residenz of a branch of the House of Werle who were part of the Obodrites family.
 The Werle castle probably stood south of St. Mary's on Burgstraße.